rbsteinm/Robust-Route-Planner/README.md

     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/2018-04.tar.lzma>
     - <https://os.unil.cloud.switch.ch/swift/v1/CFF/metadata.tar.gz>

-The folder contains the actual data [istdaten](<https://opentransportdata.swiss/en/dataset/istdaten>) and the station list data [BFKOORD_GEO](https://opentransportdata.swiss/de/cookbook/hafas-rohdaten-format-hrdf/#Abgrenzung).

 Format: the dataset is presented a collection of textfiles with fields separated by ';' (semi-colon).
 There is one file per day.

 Unfortunately, the full description from opentransportdata.swiss is only provided in German.
-You can use an automated translator (we recommend [DeepL](<https://www.deepl.com>)) to get more information, but here are the relevant column descriptions:
+Here are the relevant column descriptions:

 - `BETRIEBSTAG`: date of the trip
 - `FAHRT_BEZEICHNER`: identifies the trip